vzahorui/vzahorui.github.io/_posts/2019-08-10-correlation.md

 title: "Correlation and variance in linear regression"
 description: Here I am going to explain what is correlation and correlation coefficients, the intuition behind their calculations and how they may be useful
 category: "Regression"
-tags: correlation correlation-coefficients covariation regression Pearson's-correlation-coefficient coefficient-of-determination r-squared adjusted-r-squared regression-model variation error-term variance-of-coefficients
+tags: correlation correlation-coefficients covariation regression Pearson's-correlation-coefficient coefficient-of-determination r-squared adjusted-r-squared regression-model variation error-term variance-of-coefficients covariance-matrix
-date: 2021-02-27
+date: 2021-03-14
 ---

-## What is correlation?

-Generally speaking correlation is a measure of how two variables are related.
-Increase of one variable may cause another to increase or decrease and vice versa.
-In linear regression we use correlation coefficient in order to understand how well a line describes the relationship between two variables.
-One other measure which is used to measure correlation is covariance.

 ## What is covariance?